-At the age of 26, Casey is an eight-year pro – he made his debut at 17.
-A talented young prospect at 130 pounds, he was an acccomplished amateur.
+At the age of 27, Casey is a nine-year pro – he made his debut at 17.
+A rising young prospect at 130 pounds, he was an amateur standout before his debut.

 Manager-uncle John Ramos said, “Casey’s an awesome, humble kid with great character, and he has an entertaining style.
 He’s well-rounded in the ring, and he’s willing to fight anybody.
 I think he’s on the right path to become a world champion.”